abondar24/LuceneDemo/README.md

 ## Notes
 - Arguments to run are in ()
-- Change index dir to your own in index util.
+- Change dirs and files to your own in dir util.
 - For File Indexer create a new file.
 - Search query demos require running indexer
+- SaxXMLHandler works with pom.xml